Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

     * #lon:<format>:<precision># or #lon# - a formatted longitude value.
 If specified, `<format>` can be one of:

-      * "decimal" - a decimal longitude is returned with negative values for locations west of the Greenwich meridian.
+      * decimal - a decimal longitude is returned with negative values for locations west of the Greenwich meridian.
 Decimal places given by <precision>, default is all available.
-      * "ewsuffix" - a longitude rounded to n decimal places with a suffix of "E" or "W" location in relation to the Greenwich meridian.
+      * ewsuffix - a longitude rounded to n decimal places with a suffix of "E" or "W" location in relation to the Greenwich meridian.
 Decimal places given by
         <precision>, default is 3.